hyjorc1/xtext-ide/README.md

 ## Exporting ##

+Before exporting:
-Before exporting, make sure to bump the version in *both* manifest files and the feature.xml file.
+1. Make sure to bump the version in *both* manifest files and the feature.xml file.
+1. In the Category.xml, select the boa category => delete the previous feature => add Feature (locate the .sdk and add it)

 In order to properly export the IDE to an Eclipse update site, you need to have Eclipse PDE installed: